-I am so very excited to have been awarded the Institute of Marine Engineering, Science and Technology’s David Henderson Inspiring Journey grant.
+I was so very excited and grateful to be awarded the Institute of Marine Engineering, Science and Technology’s David Henderson Inspiring Journey grant.
 Established in memory of David Henderson, an adventurer with a boundless enthusiasm for exploring new places, the grant supports original and exciting journeys that inspire people to think differently about our oceans and seas.
-My journey – The Gray Whale Cycle – will follow the southward migration of gray whales from their summer feeding grounds in the cold, rich waters of Alaska to their winter breeding grounds in the warm lagoons of Mexico between October and December 2019.
+My journey – The Gray Whale Cycle – followed the southward migration of gray whales from their summer feeding grounds in the cold, rich waters of Alaska to their winter breeding grounds in the warm lagoons of Mexico between September 2019 and February 2020.

-Cycling over 2,000 miles along the coast between Alaska and Mexico, I will delve deeper into the lives of gray whales in the Pacific, learn more about their mammoth migrations, their friends and foes, and share their journey, as well as mine, as widely and vividly as possible.
-My slow pace will provide ample opportunity to observe the coastal environment they rely on and connect with those people who interact with the passing whales.
-Meeting community leaders, scientists, volunteer coordinators, seafarers and enthusiasts, amongst others, will reveal the spectrum of ways in which the gray whales influence so many lives, the measures being made to study and protect them, and what more is still to be done.
+Cycling almost 1,750 miles along the coast between Alaska and Mexico, I delved deeper into the lives of gray whales in the Pacific, learnt more about their mammoth migrations, their friends and foes, sharing their journey, as well as mine, as I went.
+My slow pace provided ample opportunity to observe the coastal environment they rely on and connect with those people who interact with the passing whales.
+Meeting community leaders, scientists, volunteer coordinators, seafarers and enthusiasts, amongst others, revealed the spectrum of ways in which the gray whales influence so many lives, the measures being made to study and protect them, and what more is still to be done.